-On request, almost all preferred deadlines can be realised
+On request, almost all appointment requests can be realised

 Check your print data for printability

 The change from a label supplier to a system supplier has allowed the product portfolio of individually manufactured packaging products to grow steadily.
-Today, our customers throughout Europe receive a wide range of packaging materials directly from a single source: Labels, folding boxes, package inserts, laminate tubes and outer packaging made of cardboard.
+Today, our customers throughout Europe receive a wide range of packaging materials directly from one source: labels, folding boxes, leaflets, laminate tubes and outer packaging made of cardboard.
 All products in high quality and with a competitive price-performance ratio.